bryandesser/Quant4D/docs/source/custom_apertures.rst

   diffraction pattern.
 Default is mirrored across the transmitted beam;
   however, this can be turned off to only capture scattering on one side of diffraction space.
-* |polygon| - User-drawn polygon shaped diffraction mask.
+* |poly| - User-drawn polygon shaped diffraction mask.
 * |openMask| -

 *Tip:* to use the pre-defined detector masks centered on a different region of